 Born into slavery on a North Carolina plantation around 1801, Drake spent most of his life in the Edgefield, South Carolina region known as Pottersville.
-His owner ran a plantation factory specializing in alkaline glaze stoneware, where Drake learned to work clay early in life.
-At this time teaching a slave to read was illegal, and it is speculated that Drake learned to read and write by working as a typesetter at The Edgefield Hive, the local newspaper which another one of his owners ran.
+His owner ran a plantation factory specializing in alkaline glaze stoneware, where Drake learned to work with clay early in life.
+At this time, teaching a slave to read was illegal, and it is speculated that Drake learned to read and write by working as a typesetter at The Edgefield Hive, the local newspaper which another one of his owners ran.
 Throughout his life, Drake was moved to several different Pottersville factories by his various owners until his emancipation at the end of the Civil War.